xansec/hackathon-resources/gh-actions.md

               sarif_file: sarif
     ```

-3. Now we'll commit and push our changes onto a new branch called "mayhem":
+3. Now we'll commit and push our changes onto a new branch called "mayhem".
+(You may need to give Github a username and personal access token.
+This is where you can use the token you created from the Docker+Mayhem exercise!):

     ```
     git checkout -b mayhem